 - Melbourne is connected to both Sydney and Adelaide by direct trains that run daily between these state capitals.

 - Greyhound has an extensive network of bus journeys available for you to get to and from Melbourne with ease.

 - Driving in Melbourne is super easy with large highways.
 In Australia, they drive on the left-hand side of the road.
-You can pick a rental car up at Melbourne Airport and dedicated sites in the city.
+You can pick up a rental car at Melbourne Airport and dedicated sites in the city.

 Budget travel in Melbourne?
 Yes!
 Here are the best free things to do in Melbourne

 Getting around Melbourne:

 Myki is Melbourne’s ticketing system to travel on the city’s trains, trams and buses.
 International and interstate visitors coming to Victoria can buy a myki Explorer pack.

 The myki pack combines a ready-to-use myki card, visitor information and special offers for travellers.
 It’s a great option for visitors who choose to explore Melbourne and regional Victoria by public transport!